 - a.
 Faculty members whose clinical or cooperative education responsibilities require on-site student instruction shall receive one (1) workload unit for each contact hour of such clinical instruction. - b.
 Faculty members whose clinical or cooperative education responsibilities include duties other than direct student instruction shall receive .33 workload units for each student enrolled in such clinical or cooperative education experience. - 5.
-In recognition of work performed by full-time faculty concerning curricula, for-credit course offerings, and other matters related to the College's Workforce Development Center, the College will assign twenty (20) workload units per year.
-The Faculty Senate and the Executive Director of the Workforce Development Center shall collaborate in the assignment of these units.
+The Administration and the AAUP agree to examine the criteria for recognizing Health & Public Safety Division clinical workload, defined in Section 4 above, as described in the Memorandum of Understanding in Appendix 2.